 Desserto is a young company but everything leads us to believe that it will last in time, especially since the vegan leather market is growing every year and is expected to be worth 85 billion dollars by 2025, according to LiveKindly.
 The next challenge for the two Mexicans is to offer their products to more and more brands, especially smaller companies, which unfortunately have difficulty in obtaining their leather at the moment.

-"The biggest challenge we have encountered is finding a way to make our materials accessible for small and medium-sized companies, because sometimes minimum purchase quantities are a barrier for them," confessed López Velarde.
+"The biggest challenge we have encountered is finding a way to make our materials accessible for small and medium-sized companies, because sometimes minimum purchase quantities are a barrier for them" - López Velarde.

-First of all, you have to understand that there are two categories of leather.
-Real leather is made from animals and faux leather can have several origins depending on several criteria.
-Cactus leather falls into the category of faux leather.
-This means that it is considered an alternative to leather.
-A viable alternative in fact!
+The leather realm is split in two main categories.
+Real leather is made from animals and faux leather have several origins depending on base material used, either natural or chemical.
+Cactus leather falls into the category of natural faux leather.
+This means that it is considered as a natural alternative to leather.

-Because not all artificial leather is environmentally friendly, and while Desserto has an environmentally friendly product, the "vegan leather" story isn't all green, well all rosy I mean.
-The majority of fake leathers are made of plastic, the best known being PU leather (polyurethane leather).
+Because not all artificial leather is environmentally friendly, and while Desserto created a sustainable product, the "vegan leather" story isn't all green, well all rosy I mean.
+The majority of fake leathers labelled as such are in fact made of plastic, the best known being PU leather (polyurethane leather).

-Cactus leather, on the other hand, is made from the Nopal or prickly pear cactus (itself part of the large Opuntia family of cacti).
+Nopal leather, on the other hand, is made from the Nopal or prickly pear cactus also called "Indian fig optunia" (itself part of the large Opuntia family of cacti).
 You know, it's that spiny, flat-stemmed cactus found mainly in hot, dry climates.
 This plant, which originated in Mexico, has now been naturalized in other continents, making it an important resource. 🌵

 The plant is also known for its fruit, the "prickly pear", which is edible.
 This fruit is very sweet and can be eaten raw and has many nutritional and health benefits.
 Why am I telling you about this?
 You'll thank me the day you get stuck in a dessert in Mexico!